techreturners/lm-lab-gke-terraform-devopsupskill/docs/ARGO.md

 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

+(If you see a % sign as the last character that is just signalling the end of line and is NOT part of the password)

 ### Step 4 - Port forwarding into the ArgoCD dashboard

 We can use `kubectl` to port forward requests from our machine into the cluster.